-The Group introduced a new impairment model as of 1 January 2018, under which an allowance is recognized before the credit loss arises.
-This is IFRS 9 impairment model reflecting expected credit losses (ECL).
+The Group uses impairment model based on IFRS 9, reflecting expected credit losses (ECL).
 With the exception of trade receivables, the Group applies the so-called general approach to impairment for the relevant financial assets.
 For trade receivables, the Group has taken advantage of the possibility of applying a simplified approach using an impairment matrix.